Healing From Addiction? Supplement The Process With These 4 Herbs

 Addiction can take many forms, from drug and alcohol abuse to eating disorders such as anorexia, bulimia, and chronic bingeing and/or exercising.
-What these myriad addictions have in common is their destructive effect on the body.
-It’s quite one thing to triumph over addiction mentally, but one must also heal the body in order to prevent or lessen the ravaging after-effects of addiction.
+And while it’s one thing to triumph over addiction mentally, one must also heal the body in order to prevent or lessen the after-effects of addiction.

-Pretty dire, right?
-Well, yes and no. There’s no doubt that abusing the body can be disastrous.
-There’s also no doubt that addiction is a tricky subject.
-Even if you haven’t yet slain the addictive impulse, there’s no reason you can’t start to feed the body the nutrients it needs.
-There are schools of thought out there that attribute addiction to malnourishment; you may find that supplementing with these herbs helps lessen the sting of withdrawal.
+While addiction is a tricky subject, even if you haven’t yet slain the addictive impulse, you can start the process by feeding the body the nutrients it needs.
+There are schools of thought out there that attribute addiction to malnourishment; while it's crucial to speak to your doctor to figure out what works for you and your body, you may find that supplementing with these herbs can help lessen the sting of withdrawal.

 Hawthorn berries (Crataegus spp.) can be helpful for a heart weakened by eating disorders or from chemical substance abuse.
 As a heart tonic, they’re pretty mild, so there’s relatively little danger in taking this herb as a precautionary measure, even if your heart is healthy.

 Try taking this herb as a tincture, noting that you will probably have to take it for six weeks or so before noticing results.
 For those who’d rather avoid the alcohol in a tincture, look for this in glycerite form, or place your dosage of tincture in recently boiled water.
 The alcohol will evaporate, leaving the medicine behind.

 2. Dandelion for the spleen.

 The spleen is essential for warding off infection, keeping body fluids in balance and managing red blood cell count.
 Eating disorders are especially damaging to the spleen.